michael-dev/mvrpd/README.md

 naive approach:
   * Given a tree of network devices like an ethernet spanning tree.
-  * The information of any device that is interested in a VLAN is then propagated until head of tree.
+  * The information of any device that is interested in a VLAN is then propagated along all edges.
   * Any switch that has two or more ports that are interested in the same VLAN reports this information back to those ports interested in these VLANs and adds the VLAN to that port.

 mvrp approach: